Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 "Nor do I," Kavanaugh said.

+Later in the hearing, after a brief break, Kavanaugh expressed regret over his question.

+"I’m sorry I did that," he told Klobuchar.
+"This is a tough process."

-The judged choked up repeatedly throughout his opening statement, including recounting how his 10-year-old daughter said of Ford, “we should pray for the woman.”
+The judged choked up repeatedly throughout his opening statement, including recounting how his 10-year-old daughter said of Ford, "We should pray for the woman."

 At another point, Kavanaugh said, "I am never going to get my reputation back.
 My life is totally and permanently altered."
 Cornyn replied, "Judge, don't give up."